 Therefore, recycling polystyrene is of great importance as a serious hazard to humans, wildlife, marine life, and the environment.

-On January 1, 2019, the New York City enforced its ban on Styrofoam. because the material can’t be “recycled in a manner that is economically feasible” or “environmentally effective” in its recycling program.
-Other cities have already banned EPS packaging including Los Angeles, San Diego, Miami Beach, Seattle and Washington, DC.
+On January 1, 2019, New York City enforced its ban on Styrofoam. because the material can’t be “recycled in a manner that is economically feasible” or “environmentally effective” in its recycling program.
+Other cities have already banned EPS packaging including Los Angeles, San Diego, Miami Beach, Seattle, and Washington, DC.
 Several states in the U.S. passed a ban on polystyrene in food containers at restaurants and grocery stores.